Explore our campus, including our modern accommodation and innovative course facilities on our virtual tour.

 We’ll also do some vocal, movement and acting workshops with you, so please come prepared in loose fitting clothing so you can move around easily and be comfortable.

-Following your performances and the workshops there will be an interview with a member of the Acting team.
-You’ll also have the chance to meet with some current students on the BA Acting course and ask them any questions you might have about being an Acting student at UON.
+Following your performances and the workshops there will be an interview with a member of the Acting for Stage & Screen team.
+You’ll also have the chance to meet with some current students on the course and ask them any questions you might have about training to be an actor at UON.

 The audition is in a group setting with other applicants, and you should expect to be with us for 4-6 hours.